elissayz/ml_taxi_project/README.md

 ## Understanding our Code:

-If you would like to run this model yourself, please download both the file named ML_FP_Code.ipynb and the total_dataset.csv.
-Please ensure that the path variable follows the path on your computer.
+If you would like to run this model yourself, please download both the file named ML_FP_Code.ipynb and the downlad the dataset form the Kaggle website as linked in our refrences on the final blog post.
+If you would like to know more about the process and our conclusions please see the document labeled Final Blog Post.